Tabletop Game / Returners Final Fantasy Roleplaying Game

 - Our Elves Are Different - Elvaan are actually pretty bad at magic and are much more likely to just hit you with a sword.
 Also, they have great suntans.

-- Playboy Bunny - The Viera are an entire race of these.
+- Playboy Bunny: The Viera are an entire race of women with rabbit ears.

-- Summon Magic - The Black and White Callers have limited summoning ability.
-The Summoner has full summoning access, and itís pretty badass.
+- Summon Magic: The Black and White Callers have limited summoning ability.
+The Summoner has full summoning access, and it’s pretty badass.